-If another driver hit you, leaving you with injuries that could linger or that could force you to miss work, you have the right to seek damages.
+If you were struck by another driver and sustained injuries that may have lasting effects or prevent you from working, you have the right to pursue compensation.
 You could receive financial compensation for your medical bills, lost wages, emotional trauma, and ongoing health concerns.

 Look to an Albany car accident lawyer to provide help with your case.
 At Bader Scott Injury Lawyers, we defend the rights of those who are victims of negligence.
 You may be able to seek a fair settlement for your injuries, and we are ready to represent you.
-For a free review of your situation, contact us at (404) 888-8888 today.
+For a free review of your situation, contact us today.
+Our Albany personal injury lawyers are ready to help you now.
+Get your free consultation today.

 Four Steps to Showing Negligence

-To show that negligence occurred on the part of the other driver in your case, you and your Albany car accident lawyer will need to show four aspects were present, including:
+To show that the other party behaved negligently, you and your Albany car accident lawyer will need to establish the following four aspects:

 - Duty of care: You must be able to show that the other driver had a duty to avoid causing harm to anyone else on the roads, which is often the most straightforward element to prove.